 You’ve probably seen Konbi’s iconic Japanese Egg Salad Sandwich all over instagram lately.
-This Japanese sandwich has a medium boiled egg exposed in the middle which not only makes it look super cool, but ultra delicious, too!
+This sandwich has a medium boiled egg exposed in the middle which not only makes it look super cool, but ultra delicious, too!
 My version of Konbi’s Egg Salad Sandwich has fresh herbs + sriracha — Making it the perfect egg-centric appetizer recipe for Easter!

 Konbi Egg Salad Sandwich